 Tie Me Up!
 Tie Me Down! is one of the more quirky romantic comedies I’ve come across but that’s the appeal for the film written and directed by famed Spanish director Pedro Almodóvar with two solid performances from Victoria Abril and Antonio Banderas.
-This Criterion Collection Blu-ray release offers up incredible video and audio transfers and the features, albeit limited, is in-depth.

 Tie Me Up!
 Tie Me Down!